 What I’m going to teach my children about President’s Day this year…

-The past 18 months or so have been pretty crazy from a political standpoint, wouldn’t you say?
-Candidates spewing venom toward other candidates, rumors filling social media and news media, voters arguing their political views, and now, after the elections are over, protests, riots and a wave of executive orders are hard to miss.
+The past couple of years or so have been pretty crazy from a political standpoint, wouldn’t you say?
+Candidates and elected officials spewing venom toward other candidates or other elected officials, rumors filling social media and news media, voters arguing their political views, and now, after the elections are over, protests, riots and a wave of executive orders are hard to miss.
 So that makes me pause when thinking of what I even want to say to my kids about Presidents Day.

 We’d have to live under rock to know what an impression this last Presidential election has had on this country.
 My children are homeschooled and we take time to study the presidential primaries, electoral college, popular votes and both local and federal candidates.
 My children remain up-to-date on present day concerns.
 As President’s Day tiptoes closer, I want ensure they know understand the history and meaning of this holiday.